 Venue: Kowasa Gallery C/Mallorca, 235.
 Barcelona.
 SP.

-Dates: (Opening el 27) from 28 September till 3 november 2012.
+Dates: (Opening el 27) from 28 September till 3 November 2012.

 MURMURS

 It is an attempt to overcome the system perspective of photography.
-Working with the camera as a collector of information, as if it were a sheet overlying the wall above which rub with pencil to bring up the texture, shape and color (in this case) of what's underneath.
+Working with the camera as a collector of information, as if it were a sheet overlying the wall above which rub with pencil to bring up the texture, shape and colour (in this case) of what's underneath.
 Trying to see an almost tactile, like letting slip the view over the wall.
 Some images, therefore, trying not to "re-present" but "present", ie not show the picture as a window into another reality, but as a new independent and self-object, as a new element to the look does not go through but it gets stuck.

 COMPRESSIONS

-The result is a slick complex geometries and textures on a white background, which refers to something organic that we can identify it immediately without generating a visual vibration between the abstract and the figurative form that contains the image.
+The result is a slick complex of geometries and textures on a white background, which refers to something organic that we can identify immediately without generating a visual vibration between the abstract and the figurative form that contains the image.

 Read more